OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-12.md

 ## Luke 12:10

-And everyone who speaks a word against the Son of Man will be forgiven, but whoever blasphemes against the Holy Spirit will not be forgiven.
+And anyone who speaks against the Son of Man will be forgiven, but whoever speaks against the Holy Spirit will not be forgiven.

 ## Luke 12:11